Runtown

-Douglas Jack Agu (born 19 August 1989), better known by his stage name Runtown, is a Nigerian singer, songwriter and producer.
+Douglas Jack Agu (born 19 August 1989), known by his stage name Runtown, is a Nigerian singer, songwriter, and producer.
+His music blends Afrobeats, hip-hop, R&B, and reggae.
+He first gained recognition after releasing the 2014 single "Gallardo", which features vocals by Davido.
+His 2016 single "Mad Over You" peaked at number 38 on the Billboard Twitter Top Tracks chart.

-Biography
+Early life

-Runtown was born on 19 August 1989 in Enugu but grew up partly in Abuja and Lagos, where he finished his primary education.
-After the death of his father, he moved to Abuja with his mother, who was working in the Ministry of Health.
+Runtown was born on 19 August 1989 in Enugu the capital city of Enugu State in the southeastern region of Nigeria but grew up partly in Abuja the federal capital territory of Nigeria and in Lagos State in southwestern Nigeria, where he finished his primary education.
+After his father's death, he moved to Abuja with his mother, who was working in the Ministry of Health.

+Music career

+2010–2014: Early Beginnings and Breakthrough

+Runtown began his music career in 2007, when he and longtime collaborator Phyno relocated to Lagos to pursue their careers.
+The duo stayed with J. Martins and contributed to his second studio album, with Runtown not only collaborating but also producing several songs.
+Through J. Martins, he connected with Timaya, who became a mentor and played a significant role in his growth as an artist.
+During this period, Runtown honed his skills, learning the intricacies of the music industry while staying with Timaya.

-In 2014 he released "Gallardo", a song which features vocals from Davido and was released as the first single off his debut studio album Ghetto University.
-Gallardo went on to win "Best Collaboration of the Year" at the 2014 edition of the Nigeria Entertainment Awards.
+In 2011, Runtown officially launched his career by releasing his debut single, "Party Like It's 1980".
+In 2014, Runtown released "Gallardo", featuring vocals from Davido.
+The track served as the lead single from his debut studio album, Ghetto University.
+"Gallardo" achieved commercial success and won the "Best Collaboration of the Year" award at the 2014 edition of the Nigeria Entertainment Awards.

+In the same year, media reports suggested that Runtown was involved in writing the song "Aye" for Davido.
+Addressing these rumors in an interview with the Nigerian Tribune, Runtown stated, "A lot of people have been asking me that question.
+Davido has had several interviews where he addressed how the song came about.
+So if you want to learn more about 'Aye,' ask Davido or read his interviews."

+2015–2017: Ghetto University and International Success

 On 23 November 2015, Runtown released his debut studio album titled Ghetto University via MTN Music Plus through Eric Many Entertainment.
 The album generated over ₦35million on the music portal thus earning him a spot in the list of "Top 5 Most Streamed Artist".

 On 4 November 2016, Runtown released the ballad "Mad Over You", which charted at number 38 on the Billboard Twitter Top Tracks chart.
 Joey Akan from Pulse Nigeria described the song as a "self-produced track that draws inspiration from the Ghanaian Alkayida sound".
 Runtown told The Fader magazine that the song was inspired by African beauty.